NoData01/DOMProject-Calculator/README.md

 ## Project Structure
 - `index.html`: Contains the structure of the calculator.
-- `style.css`: Styles the calculator interface.
+- `styles.css`: Styles the calculator interface.
 - `script.js`: Handles the functionality and DOM manipulation.

 ---